EnterpriseDB/tpa/RELNOTES.md

   There are a number of problems on older versions of Docker that we can neither fix, nor work around.
 We now require the latest major release of Docker CE.

+- Support running pgbouncer in front of harp-proxy on the same instance (by setting `role: [harp-proxy, pgbouncer]` on the instance)

+  This allows applications to connect to harp-proxy through pgbouncer, and is not the same thing as running harp-proxy in pgbouncer mode, which involves harp-proxy connecting to Postgres through pgbouncer.
+  (These two modes are mutually exclusive.)

 ### Minor changes